|Location||Kalamazoo, Michigan US map|

 |Motor||Lynch LMC-2X2-D127 Permanent Magnet DC|

-Two axial flux motors mounted in tandem by the British electric motor company.
+Actually two of their largest axial flux motors mounted in tandem by the British electric motor company.
 Rated 33/68 hp continuous/peak at 144V.
 Pricey, but only weighs about 50 pounds!

 |Drivetrain||5 speed manual transmission (S20) to FWD, no clutch.|